-I was born and raised in Iowa, living most of my life in a small town called Lost Nation, Iowa.
-I found my life needing a change of scenery in my late 30’s so I decided to move to South Carolina so I could be closer to her sister, Tracy.
+I was born and raised in the midwest and found my life needing a change of scenery in my late 30’s so I decided to move to North Carolina where it was warmer.
 In 2010, I met Jay and I guess you could say the rest is history.
-We both knew fell in love and were married in 2012, with Tracy overseeing the nuptials – how unique is that!
+We both knew we fell in love and were married in 2012, with my sister overseeing the nuptials – how unique is that!

 I’ve always known Jay to either have his nose stuck in a book, usually nothing that I would ever dream of reading, or typing away on his laptop writing his stories.
 It wasn’t uncommon to hear his fingers clicking on his keyboard, listening to him talking to himself or laughing at what he was writing and then calling out from his library, “Oh, you’re going to love this one, Dovely!”
 The best part was when Jay would come walking into the room with his laptop in hand and tell me that he finished his story, would I like to hear it.
 Of course, I would say “Yes!” because there’s nothing better than hearing an author read his own work.